Alan Brooke, 1st Viscount Alanbrooke: Chief of the Imperial General Staff

 The Prime Minister, Mr Winston Churchill with military leaders during his visit to Tripoli, 1943.
 The group includes: Lieutenant-General Sir Oliver Leese, General Sir Harold Alexander, General Sir Alan Brooke and General Sir Bernard Montgomery.

 Brooke's focus was primarily on his Mediterranean strategy for the Mediterranean theatre.
-Here, his principal aims were to rid North Africa of Axis forces and knock Italy out of the war, thereby opening up the Mediterranean for Allied shipping, and then mount the cross-Channel invasion when the Allies were ready and the Germans sufficiently weakened.
+Here, his principal aims were to rid North Africa of Axis forces and knock Italy out of the war, thereby opening up the Mediterranean for Allied shipping.
+Later, to mount the cross-Channel invasion when the Allies were ready and the Germans sufficiently weakened.

-Brooke's and the British view of the Mediterranean operations contrasted with the American commitment to an early invasion of western Europe, which led to several heated arguments at the many conferences of the Combined Chiefs of Staff.
+Brooke's and the British view of the Mediterranean operations contrasted with the American commitment to an early invasion of western Europe, which led to several heated arguments at conferences of the Combined Chiefs of Staff.

 Brooke (on the left) and Churchill visit Bernard Montgomery's mobile headquarters in Normandy, France, shortly after the Normandy landings, 12 June 1944.

-During the first years of the Anglo-American alliance, it was often the British who got their way.
-At the London Conference in April 1942, Brooke and Churchill seem to have misled General George C. Marshall, the U.S. Army Chief of Staff, about the British intentions on an early landing in France.
 At the Casablanca Conference in January 1943, it was decided that the Allies should invade Sicily, under the command of General Dwight D. Eisenhower, a decision that effectively postponed the planned invasion of Western Europe until 1944.
 The Casablanca agreement was in fact a compromise, brokered largely by Brooke's old friend Field Marshal Sir John Dill, Chief of the British Joint Staff Mission in Washington, D.C.
 "I owe him [Dill] an unbounded debt of gratitude for his help on that occasion and in many other similar ones", Brooke wrote after the war.